learn-js/learnjs-01-introduction/chapters/01-introduction.md

 I had to really want it.

-You will forget commas, or type semi-colons instead pf colons, or type something with a capital letter that’s supposed to be all lowercase.
+You will forget commas, or type semi-colons instead of colons, or type something with a capital letter that’s supposed to be all lowercase.

 You will run a program and spend agonizing minutes wondering why it spits errors, then realize you haven’t downloaded the needed dependencies.